typelevel/Laika/docs/markup.md

 Text roles are the extension mechanism for inline elements of reStructuredText.
 For details see the [specification entry for interpreted text roles][rst text roles].

-Like with the API for directive setup this API did not aim to mimic the API of the original Python reference implementation, but instead to provide the same functionality with a concise, type-safe API.

 Entry point for creating a new role is the `TextRole` object.
 It allows to specify the following aspects that define a text role: